cgeeng/DNInfo/instructions/README.md

 ### Display Formats

 For displaying the information to the client, you will have to display it based on different formats provided, namely, the data can be displayed in a pretty print format (provided), or in a CSV, JSON, or XML format.
-For the JSON format, you should use the [Jackson Library](https://github.com/FasterXML/jackson?tab=readme-ov-file) to serialize and deserialize the data.
-For CSV, you can use the [Open CSV](https://opencsv.sourceforge.net/) library, Jackson, or write it using standard java (none of the data has commas in it, so simple formatting is fine).
-For XML, you can use Jackson, or write it out using the built in java libraries.
+For all three formats,  you should use the [Jackson Library](https://github.com/FasterXML/jackson?tab=readme-ov-file) to serialize and deserialize the data.
 We have already included the updates to your build.gradle, so the libraries are included.
 If you are curious, they are in the dependencies section of the [build.gradle](../build.gradle) file.

 In addition to displaying the data to the stdout, you will also need to be able to write the data to a provided file.

 > [!NOTE]
 > What does serialize / deserialize mean?
 It is a fancy way of saying "convert to a file format" and "convert from a file format".
 This is a common term in software engineering, and you will see it often.
-The file format can often be a binary file, but in this case we are using human readable text file formats.
+The file format can be a binary file, but in this case we are using human readable text file formats.
 Often it is used when the class fields are bound to specific data in the output, so they can be easily converted back and forth.

 ### Command Line Argument Options